 Nepos’ consulship began in the Year of the Consulship of Hadrianus and Rusticus, replacing Rusticus and serving alongside the Emperor.
 In spring 119, Hadrian was into his third consulship and would never hold the office again.
 Indeed, he served for only four months until the end of April, and during this time, as the Historia Augusta reports, he changed guard prefects (Septicius Clarus, Turbo) and frequently administered justice.

 Having himself been consul three times, he reappointed many to the consulship for the third time and men without number to a second term; his own third consulship he held for only four months, and during his term he often administered justice.
 HA Hadr.
 8.4

 The consulship of Nepos may be attributed to his friendship with Hadrian.
 According to the HA, Nepos enjoyed the friendship and devotion of Hadrian for many years.
-Perhaps they got to know each other as teenagers in Italica when Hadrian spent some time there or maybe they met in the context of Trajan’s Parthian War.
-The HA also reports that Hadrian esteemed him so very highly that when he came to his friend during an illness, Platorius Nepos refused to receive him.
-However, this refusal had no effect, and no punishment was inflicted to him.
+Perhaps they got to know each other as teenagers in Italica when Hadrian spent some time there, or maybe they met in the context of Trajan’s Parthian War.
+The HA also reports that Hadrian esteemed him so very high that when he came to his friend during an illness, Platorius Nepos refused to receive him.
+However, this refusal had no effect, and no punishment was inflicted on him.

 At this same time he enjoyed, besides, the friendship of Sosius Papus and Platorius Nepos, both of the senatorial order.
 HA Hadr.
 4.2